Bruhat strata and F-zips with additional structures: The Bruhat stack

 \subsection{General notation}

 Let $k$ be a field, choose a separable closure $\ksep$ of $k$, and let $\Gal(\ksep/k)$ be its Galois group.
 For every $k$-scheme $X$ and every $k$-algebra $R$, we set $X_R := X \otimes_k R$.

-By a linear algebraic group over $k$ we mean a smooth affine group scheme of finite type over~$k$.
-Throughout we denote a linear algebraic group over $k$ by~$\hat H$, its identity component by~$H$, and the finite \'etale group scheme of connected components by $\pi_0(\Hhat) := \Hhat/H$; and similarly for other letters of the alphabet.
+By a linear algebraic group over $k$ we mean a smooth affine group scheme over~$k$.
+If $\hat H$ is a linear algebraic group over $k$, we denote its identity component by~$H$ and the finite \'etale group scheme of connected components by $\pi_0(\Hhat) := \Hhat/H$; and similarly for other letters of the alphabet.
 Note that the unipotent radical $R_uH$ of $H$ (if it exists over $k$) is a normal subgroup of~$\Hhat$.
 Any homomorphism of algebraic groups $\hat\phi\colon\Ghat\to\Hhat$ restricts to a homomorphism $\phi\colon G\to H$.

 From now on let $\Ghat$ be a linear algebraic group over $k$ such that $G$ is reductive.
 To simplify the assertions we assume that $G$ is quasi-split (this is the only case we will use).
 We choose a maximal torus $T$ and a Borel subgroup $B \supseteq T$ of $G$.
 Consider the finite groups